 He broke off, grimacing hard.
 When he picked up again his voice was low, resigned.
 "You saved my ass when Vademon abducted me," he said.
 "I really – I rely on you.
 But you're miserable."

 "I'm not miserable."

 "Yeah, you are.
 The others might think you've just got the grumps, but those of us who know you can tell when you're stressed.
 You've been too busy for us for a long time, before we knew anything about these creatures, or the thing with me, or Digiworld's instability.
 And you've had to break promises with the band, or miss out on stuff we do.
 I'm asking, which is more important to you?"

 "You're going to make me choose?"
 Incredulous, Yamato could do nothing but stare.

 Taichi shook his head.
 "I don't want you to choose.
 I don't want you to have to.
 And I don't need an answer right now.
 Just think about it, okay?
 If you can tell me what kind of role on the team would work for you, or if you even want one, then I won't worry that I'm dragging you around, or doing things you don't like."

-"Of course I want a role on the team," Yamato protested, cursing his late-night hoarseness.
+"Of course I want a role on the team," Yamato protested, cursing his alcohol-fogged brain.
 "Damn, listen, what I mean is – it's not my role on the team that I don't want, it's all the unknowns, the interruptions I can't put on a schedule or give two weeks' notice for –"